-When the seven days for purifying themselves were nearly finished, Paul returned to the temple courtyard.
+27 When the seven days for purifying themselves were nearly finished, Paul returned to the temple courtyard.
 Jews from Asia saw him there, and they were very angry at him.
 They called out to many other Jews who were in the temple courtyard to help them take hold of Paul.
-They shouted, "Fellow Israelites, come and help us to punish this man!
+28 They shouted, "Fellow Israelites, come and help us to punish this man!
 This is the one who is teaching people wherever he goes that they should despise the Jewish people.
 He teaches people that they should no longer obey the laws of Moses nor respect this holy temple.
-He has even brought non-Jews here into the court of our temple, causing this place to them to be able to worship in the temple.
-Then, when it is time for them to offer the sacrifices, pay for what they offer.
-After that, they can shave their heads to show that they have done what they said they would do.
-When people see you in the courts of the temple with those men, they will know that what they have been told about you is not true.
-Instead, all of them will know that you obey all our Jewish laws.
-25 As for the non-Jewish believers, we elders here in Jerusalem have talked about which of our laws they should obey, and we wrote them a letter, telling them become polluted!"
-29 They said these because they had seen Paul walking around in Jerusalem with Trophimus, who was a non-Jew.
-Their laws did not permit non-Jews to be in the temple, and they thought that Paul had brought Trophimus into the temple courtyard that day.
-30 People all over the city heard that there was trouble at the temple courtyard, and they came running there.
+He has even brought non-Jews here into the court of our temple, causing this place to cause they had seen Paul walking around in Jerusalem with Trophimus, who was a non-Jew.
+Their laws did not permit non-Iews to be in the temple, and they thought that Paul had brought Trophimus into the temple courtyard that day.
+People all over the city heard that there was trouble at the temple courtyard, and they came running there.
 They caught Paul and dragged him outside of the temple area.
+The gates to the temple courtyard were shut, so that the people would not riot inside the temple area.

-31 While they were trying to kill Paul, someone ran to the fortress near the temple and told the Roman commander that many people in Jerusalem were rioting at the temple.
-32 The commander quickly took some officers and a large group of soldiers and ran to the temple area where the crowd was.
+31 While they were trying to kill Paul, someone ran to the fortress near the temple and told the Roman commander that many people in Jerusalem were rioting at 32 The commander quickly the temple. took some officers and a large group of soldiers and ran to the temple area where the crowd was.
 When the crowd of people who were yelling and beating Paul saw the commander and the soldiers coming, they stopped beating him.

-The commander came to where Paul was and took hold of him.
+33 The commander came to where Paul was and took hold of him.
 He commanded soldiers to fasten a chain to each of Paul's arms.
 Then he asked the people in the crowd, "Who is this man, and what has he done?"
-Some of the many people there were shouting one thing, and some were shouting something else.
+34 Some of the many people there were shouting one thing, and some were shouting something else.
 Because they continued shouting so loudly, the commander could not understand what they were saying.
 So he commanded that Paul be taken into the fortress so that he could question him there.
 35 The soldiers led Paul to the steps of the fortress, but many people continued to follow them, trying to kill Paul.
 So the commander told the soldiers to carry Paul up the steps into the fortress.
-The crowd that followed kept shouting, "Kill him!
+36 The crowd that followed kept shouting, "Kill him!
 Kill him!"

-As Paul was about to be taken into the
+37 As Paul was about to be taken into the

-fortress, he said in Greek to the comman- ascus.
-Those letters gave me power to go der, "May I speak to you?"
+fortress, he said in Greek to the commander, "May I speak to you?"
 The commander said, "I am surprised that you can speak Greek!
-I thought that you were that fellow from Egypt who wanted to rebel against the government not long ago, and who took four thousand violent men with him out into the desert, so that we could not catch him."
+38 I thought that you were that fellow from Egypt who wanted to rebel against the government not long ago, and who took four thousand violent men with him out into the desert, so that we could not catch him."
 39 Paul answered, "No, I am not!
 I am a Jew.
 I was born in Tarsus, which is an important city in the province of Cilicia.
 I request that you let me speak to the people."
 40 Then the commander permitted Paul to speak.
 So Paul stood on the steps and motioned with his hand for the crowd to be guiet.
 And after the people in the crowd became quiet, Paul spoke to them in their own Hebrew language.